reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 # Getting Started with Azure IoT Services

+# Module 1: Introduction to IoT and Azure IoT Services

 ## Lab Scenario

 You are an Azure IoT Developer working for Contoso, a company that crafts and distributes gourmet cheeses.